Materials and Physics Postgraduate Research

 All applicants must attend an interview.

-International applicants will require IELTS 6.0 (with no element below 5.5) or equivalent English Language Qualification.
+International applicants will require IELTS 6.5 or equivalent English Language Qualification.

 We are looking for applicants with a passion for furthering knowledge in a physics or materials-related field.
 Evidence of your ability to study and critically appraise literature independently, is essential.

 You will be assigned a supervisory team to help guide and mentor you throughout your postgraduate research and studies.
 However, you will be expected to take responsibility for managing your learning, and to initiate discussions, ask for support, and be proactive in your approach to study.